Resthaven was established in 1935 to provide support and services to older people.

 We deliver high quality residential and community aged care services throughout metropolitan Adelaide and regional South Australia.

 A not-for-profit aged care community service associated with the Uniting Church in Australia, Resthaven is a separately incorporated, financially independent and charitable Public Benevolent Institution.

-Since 2006, Resthaven has campaigned to challenge negative stereotypes of ageing through a positive images campaign, involving good news stories and showcasing the wisdom and positivity of the older generations.
+Resthaven campaigns to challenge negative stereotypes of ageing through promoting positive images of ageing.
+In 2006, a campaign was launched, involving good news stories and showcasing the wisdom and positivity of the older generations.